OAuth Overview

 What can you do with OAuth2 on Qlik Cloud?

-Qlik Cloud implements OAuth2 to authorize external applications to access content and metadata hosted on tenants.
+Qlik Cloud implements OAuth2 to authorize external applications to access content and metadata.
 Use cases include:

-- Embedding visualizations and data from Qlik Sense applications in web applications.
+- Embed visualizations and data from Qlik Sense applications in web applications.

-- Access to the management and administration capabilities of Qlik Cloud to integrate data and analytics workflow with external applications and DevOps processes.
+- Access management and administration capabilities of Qlik Cloud to integrate with DevOps processes.

-- Integrating Qlik Cloud directly into cloud application onboarding flows so that partners can provision, configure, and hydrate analytics alongside their host applications.
+- Integrate Qlik Cloud directly into cloud application onboarding flows so that partners can provision, configure, and hydrate analytics alongside their host applications.

 - Support authorization within other Qlik applications like the mobile app and qlik-cli.